-The outcome of climate change — changes in temperature, erratic monsoon and unpredictable weather patterns, precipitation levels among many others — impact agriculture in a big way.
+The outcome of climate change — changes in temperature, erratic monsoon, and unpredictable weather patterns and precipitation levels among many others — impacts agriculture in a big way.
 In fact, crop production is projected to decrease in many areas in the 21st century owing to such climate variations.
-The figure below illustrates the gravity of the situation by showcasing the progressive decline in yield because of global warming given the current scenario.
+The figure below illustrates the gravity of the situation by showcasing the progressive decline in yield because of global warming, given the current scenario.

 Source: IPCC Report ‘AR5 Climate Change 2014: Impacts, Adaptation, And Vulnerability: Summary for Policymakers’